Dashcam video released from Tiger Woods' DUI arrest

 "I understand the severity of what I did and I take full responsibility for my actions," he said.

-Woods was arrested about 3 a.m., booked into a local jail and released on his own recognizance with no bond a few hours later, according to records.
+Woods was arrested about 3 a.m., booked into jail and released on his own recognizance with no bond a few hours later, according to records.
 He was cited for DUI and improper parking; his arraignment date is July 5.

 In his statement, Woods apologized to family, friends and fans.
 "I will do everything in my power to ensure this never happens again."